 Please be reminded that dropping classes or failing to complete and pass registered hours may make you ineligible for financial aid.
 In addition, if you drop below half-time enrollment you may be required to begin paying back your student loans.
-After the 12th class day, students must first submit a completed "Request to Drop" form to the Registrar's Office.
-The last day for a student to drop a class in Fall, 2021 is November 12.
-Information about add/drop may be found at:
+See Academic Calendar (listed above) for additional add/drop Information